 Navigating End-Stage Renal Disease Care Options

-End-Stage Renal Disease
+End-Stage Renal Disease (ESRD)

 End-Stage Renal Disease (ESRD) is the last stage of chronic kidney disease in which the kidney function decreases below 15% of normal.
 This drastic decrease results in the kidneys’ inability to filter out waste and excess fluids, requiring extreme medical attention.
 Patients and their families need to understand the care options available that they can choose to select the best option for their needs.